Skip to main content

 How Human Hair Grows Naturally?

-Hair growth is a biological process that starts deep within the scalp.
-Each strand grows from a hair follicle, which is a tiny but complex structure responsible for producing hair cells.
-These cells divide, harden, and push upward through the skin, forming visible hair.
+Hair growth is a biological process that begins within the scalp.
+Each hair strand develops from a hair follicle, a specialized structure responsible for producing new hair cells.
+As these cells multiply and mature, they move upward through the skin and form the visible hair shaft.

 Hair Growth Cycle: Understanding the Phases